abojoudah/cs496-codeswitching/experiments/hypotheses.md

 - **LID** — Language Identification: detecting what language each token belongs to.
 - **Arabizi** — Arabic written in Latin script, often using numerals as phonetic substitutes (e.g., 3 = ع, 7 = ح).
-- **Semantic meaning** — The literal, dictionary-level meaning of a word or sentence.
-- **Pragmatic meaning** — The contextual, cultural, or implied meaning behind a word or sentence.
 - **Macro F1** — The unweighted average F1-score across all labels; treats rare labels equally to common ones.

 ---